Brooks Aqueduct: History

 The Brooks Aqueduct was conceived by the Canadian Pacific Railway (CPR) as a mechanism to irrigate a portion of the Palliser's Triangle in southern Alberta.
 CPR received a 3 e6acre block of land between Calgary and Medicine Hat as a payment for the completion of the transcontinental railway, which was divided into the Western, Central and Eastern sections.
 The Eastern section of the land grant provided access to the Bow River and the reservoir at the Bassano Dam, which was fed to agricultural operations through a series of canals and irrigation projects built by CPR.
-Hugh B. Muckleston, the Assistant Chief Engineer for the Department of Natural Resources for CPR was the first to envision to Brooks Aqueduct, noting an earthen filled canal would be inconceivable given the terrain conditions.
+Hugh B. Muckleston, the Assistant Chief Engineer for the Department of Natural Resources for CPR was the first to envision the Brooks Aqueduct, noting an earthen filled canal would be inconceivable given the terrain conditions.
 The decision was made to use reinforced Portland cement with an open flume designed as a hydrostatic catenary curve.
 The design also incorporated expansion joints to allow for movement along the long aqueduct due to expansion and contraction with varying temperatures, the joints were made primarily of copper.
 The expansion joints were placed every 80 ft or fourth bent.
 To cross the CPR main line, a siphon was built which operated on the Venturi principle 40 ft under the railway tracks.

 The firm of Grant, Smith & Co. & McDonnell of Vancouver was contracted to construct the Brooks Aqueduct between 1912 and 1914.
 At its completion in 1914, and beginning of operations in 1915 the CA$700,000, at a length of 3.1 kilometres Brooks Aqueduct claimed to be the largest concrete structure in existence.
 The copper expansion joints had significant leaks following construction which caused damage to the concrete supports, this was mitigated by drainage ditches and efforts to reduce the leakage, furthermore the alkalinity of the water conveyed, combined with frost accumulation caused unavoidable deterioration to the concrete structure.
 CPR continued to refurbish the aqueduct through the 1920s and early 1930s, spraying gunnite over the rotting pedestals and flaking concrete shells.
 Following the completion of these upgrades in 1934 the Brooks Aqueduct was transferred to the Eastern Irrigation District, a farmer-owned entity formed under the Irrigation Districts Act in 1935, this was part of a larger divestment in the region by CPR.
 The aqueduct was used for irrigation for about 30 years.
 Its original capacity was 900 ft3/s. and the 113,000 hectares of land which were provided with water led to a new wave of settlement.

 In 1969, the Alberta and Canadian governments assumed the responsibility of maintaining the structure under the Prairie Farm Rehabilitation Administration.
 The Brooks Aqueduct and Bassano Dam were evaluated, and it was found that the dam would require minor rehabilitation, while the aqueduct was no longer suitable for operations.
 A series of earthen canals were constructed as a replacement for the aqueduct, and after evaluating the cost of demolishing the structure, the governments decided it would be more financially prudent to fence the aqueduct off from the public.